hackingmaterials/rocketsled/docs/_sources/quickstart.rst.txt

       b.
 Run the optimization algorithm in a separate FireWork

-   2. Commands launch your workflow.
+   2. Commands to launch your workflow.

 Lets' maximize our objective function using rocketsled's default predictor, based on scikit-learn's RandomForestRegressor.